|1. Bakoya woman|

 Photos, videos and sounds are available for licensing, both for multimedia use and paper publications.
 For the terms and conditions, contact the author from the Contact page

-The time in the tropical rainforests of the Western Congo Basin, where the BaKoya pygmy people live, is 06:38.
-It's day time.
+The time in the tropical rainforests of the Western Congo Basin, where the BaKoya Pygmy people live, is 07:09.
 Every minute, at least 25 hectares (250.000 m²) of forest are destroyed around the world (source: WWF).Go to the Other Pygmy Peoples section index